JingyaoZheng/JingyaoZheng.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper was accepted by ISMAR 2025!
-My second paper during PhD! 🎉
+Our paper was accepted by ISMAR 2025, my second paper during PhD! 🎉